rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 -   **SSL type**: For example, OpenSSL (some vendors label this modSSL).
 -   **CSR**

-Once you have completed your certificate renewal, you're ready to install the new certificate.
+After you have completed your certificate renewal, you're ready to install the new certificate.

 ### Install the certificate